kunststofferei/kunststofferei.github.io/en/_pages/kunststofferei.md

 ## Milestones

-#### October 2020...
+#### October 2020

-... the team bought a second-hand industrial shredder and named it Töge.
+The team bought a second-hand industrial shredder and named it Töge.
+We also repaired an old lab-oven we scavenged from skips which will hopefully become our compression molding machine.
+Oh yeah, and our super talented member Peter came up with an arbour press design and realized it using mostly used parts - we'll try that for cold pressing sheets in the upcoming weeks.

-#### July 2020...
+#### July 2020

-...
-In July 2020, [Trash Galore](https://trashgalore.de/) offered the team a physical space to start to establish their first preliminary workshop in.
+We found a home at [Trash Galore](https://trashgalore.de/) who generously offered us a physical space with two workshop rooms which can host our machines and plastic.

-#### June 2020...
+#### June 2020

-...
-Phil got the good news that his project - Make Plastic recycling local and create art at the same time -  was selected to receive a €5000 prize.
+Phil got good news.
+His project "Make Plastic recycling local and create art at the same time"  was awarded 5000 EUR through the [Ideenwettbewerb Sächsische Mitmach-fonds](https://www.mitmachfonds-sachsen.de/).
+This money allowed us to get going, purchase the first machines and part and personal safety equipment.
+How exciting!

 Shortly after, a team of scientists, climate activists, product designers and craftspersons gathered and started the discussion on how to turn the ideas into actions and promptly founded the Kunststofferei.

-#### Early 2020...

-...  the first big step was when Phil applied for the [Sachsen Mitmachen Fonds 2020](https://www.mitmachfonds-sachsen.de/).
+Here we are!

 ## Team